kisakson/ParkDot/README.md

 # ParkDot

+For our semester-long project for CMSC434 (Introduction to Human-Computer Interaction), we decided to create an android app that gives the users the ability to store and utilize their parking information.

-ParkDot is an app that allows you to:
+ParkDot is an android app that allows you to:

 1. Add a parking spot (default is your current location)
 2. Set expiration time and notification settings